tonsoflaz2/whisper-transcribe-standalone/README.md

 ---

-## What's New: Fully Standalone with Portable Python
+## What's New: Fully Standalone with Portable Python 3.11

-- The setup script now **downloads and uses its own portable Python 3.9 interpreter** (from [python-build-standalone](https://github.com/indygreg/python-build-standalone)).
+- The setup script now **downloads and uses its own portable Python 3.11 interpreter** (from [python-build-standalone](https://github.com/indygreg/python-build-standalone)).
 - **No system Python or system packages are required or used.**
 - All dependencies (Python, virtual environment, packages, FFmpeg) are local to the project directory.
 - No root/sudo required.
+- **Python 3.11 is used for best compatibility with WhisperX and onnxruntime.**

 ## Files

 - **build-whisperx-bundle.sh**
-  Installs all dependencies in a local bundle directory using a portable Python and virtual environment.
+  Installs all dependencies in a local bundle directory using a portable Python 3.11 and virtual environment.
 Does not require root/sudo and will not affect system Python or packages.

 - **transcribe.py**
   Transcribes audio/video files using WhisperX, outputting both a timestamped `.txt` transcript and an `.srt` subtitle file.
 Can be run manually or called from other scripts (e.g., PHP/Laravel).